Devolution: Northwest Territories

 The Northwest Territories (NWT) was governed from Ottawa from 1870 until the 1970s, except for the brief period between 1898 and 1905 when it was governed by an elected assembly.
 The Carrothers Commission was established in April 1963 by the government of Lester B. Pearson to examine the development of government in the NWT.
 It conducted surveys of opinion in the NWT in 1965 and 1966 and reported in 1966.
 Major recommendations included that the seat of government should be located in the territory.
 Yellowknife was selected as the territorial capital as a result.
 Transfer of many responsibilities from the federal government was recommended and carried out.
 This included responsibility for education, small business, public works, social services and local government.
-Since the report, the government of Northwest Territories has taken over responsibilities for several other programs and services including the delivery of health care, social services, education, administration of airports, and forestry management.
+Since the report, the government of the Northwest Territories has taken over responsibilities for several other programs and services including the delivery of health care, social services, education, administration of airports, and forestry management.
 The legislative jurisdiction of the territorial legislature is set out in section 16 of the Northwest Territories Act.

-Now, the government of Canada is negotiating the transfer of the Department of Aboriginal Affairs and Northern Development's remaining provincial-type responsibilities in the NWT.
+Now, the government of Canada is negotiating the transfer of the Crown–Indigenous Relations and Northern Affairs Canada's remaining provincial-type responsibilities in the NWT.
 These include the legislative powers, programs and responsibilities for land and resources associated with the department's Northern Affairs Program (NAP) with respect to: